 Combined Medicine and Psychiatry training provides a broad foundation in both Internal Medicine and Psychiatry in order to meet the needs of patients in a holistic way that includes the body, the brain and the mind.

-MedPsych training prepares for comprehensive and integrated care of all patients, particularly those with complexity, and those with overlapping medical and psychiatric problems.
-Some providers may focus on the medical care of patients with psychiatric illness who tend to have lower rates of preventative care and higher mortality rates.
-Training may lead to a career focusing on the psychiatric contributors and presentations of medical illness.
+MedPsych training prepares physicians for comprehensive and integrated care of all patients, particularly those who are in complex social, medical, and psychiatric situations.
+MedPsych training also provides an opportunity to learn about the care of individuals with overlapping medical and psychiatric problems.
+Some providers may focus on the medical care of patients with psychiatric illness – who experience lower rates of preventative care and higher mortality rates.
+There are many possible career paths for a dually-trained internist-psychiatrist, including specialization in addressing disparities, medical complexity, functional or psychosomatic disorders, palliative care, geriatric care, collaborative care, and many other opportunities to apply MedPsych training.
 MedPsych physicians know that optimal care delivery requires innovation, and they are often leaders in creating new models of care.

 Why choose Duke MedPsych?

-- The program is well-established, stable, with strong support and respect from both the Department of Medicine and Department of Psychiatry and Behavioral Sciences.
+- The program is well-established and stable, with strong support and respect from both the Department of Medicine and Department of Psychiatry and Behavioral Sciences.